FengYusheng/MyUtils/maya_script/BevelTool/DOC/whatsthis.md

 in a partition will also be a member of another objectSet if that objectSet is also in the same partition.

+The renderPartition defines the collection of shading groups which define which objects should be rendered.
+If an object or part of an object is not in a shading group, it will not be rendered.

 > partition node reference

+### What is a objectSet?
+This node defines a logical collection of objects, object components, and node attributes.
+Sets are used to which parts of an object to deform.
+Sets are used to define which objects should have the same shading properties and are called shading groups or renderable sets.
+Anything that can be selected using `select` command can be added to an ojectSet.
+An objetSet is created and edited using the `sets` command.

+Objects may be connected to a partition.
+Mutual exclusivity is maintained by the `sets` and `partition` commands.
+The shading groups are connected to the renderPartition.

+> objectSet node reference

+A set is a logical  grouping of an arbitrary collection of objects, attributes, or components of objects.
+Sets are dependency nodes.
+Connections from objects to a set define membership in the set.

+**Sets are used throughout Maya in a multitude of ways.
+They are used to define an association of material properties to objects, to define an association of lights to objects, to define a bookmark or named collection of objects, to define a character, and to define the components to be deformed by some deformation operation.**

+Sets can be connected to **any number of partitions.** A partition is a node which enforces mutual exclusivity among the sets in the partition.

+Sets can be associated color which is only of use when creating vertex sets.
+The color can be one of the eight user defined colors defined in the color preferences.
+This color can be used, for example to distinguish which vertices are being deformed by a particular deformation.

+> `set` command reference